 Australopithecines: distribution, features and their phylogenetic relationships.
 Appearance of genus Homo (Homo habilis) and related finds.
-Homo erectus from Asia, Europe and Africa: Distribution, features and their phylogenetic status.
+Homo erectus from Asia, Europe and Africa: Distribution, features and their phylogeneticstatus.
+UNIT - III:

 The origin of Homo sapiens: Fossil evidences of Neanderthals and Archaic Homo sapiens sapiens, Origin of modern humans (Homo sapiens sapiens): Distribution and features